-Program services fees and unrestricted revenues are recorded when earned and expenses are recorded when incurred.
-Unrestricted contributions restricted by donor or grantor for particular operating purposes are deemed to be earned and reported as support when received.
+Program service fees and unrestricted revenues are recorded when payment is received and expenses are recorded when incurred.
+It is impractical to record dues assessments as revenues when earned, as dues assessments occur in advance, and there is no way of knowing the collectability of such dues.
+Contributions restricted by donors or grantors for particular operating purposes are deemed to be earned and reported as support when received.